FlexyTools/Flexy.Docs/Framework/Flexy.GameFlow/ScriptingApi/FlowGraph.md

 ## Description

+Inherits from: object

-This graph stores state graph starting from root FlowNode and allows to manipulate it
+Stores state graph starting from root FlowNode and allows to manipulate it
 Each node in graph have parent, firstchild, left and right siblings also history forward and back nodes
 So we have 6 axes of freedom here :)